top of page

 Crypto Currency & Tokens

-Cyber currencies were created to circumvent the bank's and government's ability to track, control, and block the use of funds or expenditures.
-Bitcoin (BTC) and Ethereum (ETH) are today's best-known cybercurrencies.
-There are many others, including stable cyber coins.
+Cryptocurrencies were created to circumvent the ability of banks and governments to track, control, and block the use of funds or expenditures.
+Bitcoin (BTC) and Ethereum (ETH) are the most well-known cryptocurrencies today, but there are many others, including stablecoins.

-The value of these cyber currencies changes are based on the availability of 1) supply, 2) demand, and 3) faith in them as assets.
-Faith in cyber assets refers to the belief that these cyber currencies have value and can be converted when necessary to other non-cyber (fiat) currencies or, in some cases (stable coins) used to purchase goods and services directly.
+Three main factors influence the value of these cryptocurrencies: 1) supply, 2) demand, and 3) confidence in them as assets.
+Confidence in cryptocurrencies refers to the belief that they hold value and can be converted into traditional (fiat) currencies when necessary or, in some cases (such as stablecoins), used directly to purchase goods and services.

-This faith is similar to faith in printed paper currencies like the U.S. dollar, which has nothing of value backing them.
-The difference in cyber currencies is that they cannot be created by governments printing them, nor does their existence cause inflation when created.
-Their appeal is that they are not subject to government oversight and control.
-As worldwide central banks switch to digital currencies, consumers increasingly value freedom from surveillance or government and traditional bank control.
+This confidence is similar to the trust people place in printed currencies, such as the U.S. dollar, which lacks intrinsic value.
+However, unlike fiat currencies, cryptocurrencies cannot be created by governments printing more money, nor do they contribute to inflation when they are generated.
+Their appeal lies in their resistance to government oversight and control.
+As central banks around the world transition to digital currencies, consumers increasingly value the freedom from surveillance and control by governments and traditional banks.

-Cybercurrency may become more important as a global, one-world government attempts to reset the world, take control of all countries, and eliminate all national borders.
+Cryptocurrencies may become more significant as a global movement attempts to unify control over all nations and eliminate national borders.

 Small Business Bias